data-integration-toolkit/ditk/text/embedding/FToDTF/README.md

 # FToDTF - FastText on Distributed TensorFlow
 This software is an implementation of FastText on Distributed Tensorflow.
 This project is a re-factored version of an already impelemented project present at https://github.com/dbaumgarten/FToDTF.
-FToDTF uses unsupervised machine-learning to calculate vector-representation of words.
+FToDTF uses unsupervised machine-learning algorithm to calculate vector-representation of words.
 These vector representations can then be used for things like computing the similarity of words to each other or association-rules (e.g. paris is to france like X to germany).
 In contrast to the original implementation of fasttext (https://github.com/facebookresearch/fastText) this implementation can use GPUs to accelerate the training and the training can be distributed across multiple nodes.